What is a purchase requisition in construction?

 Why are purchase requisitions important in construction?

-Purchase requisitions initiate purchase orders, so they are essential in keeping an accurate account on material and service costs.
+Purchase requisitions are the first purchasing documents created, are internal documents, and initiate purchase orders.
 Instead of allowing employees to email managers with the request, integrating standardized purchase orders is a better option because it permits the management of employee budgets.

 Using purchase requisitions will allow managers to track employee budgets by tracking their spending.
 Knowing exactly how much they are spending and what they are spending money on will allow managers to analyze budgets and determine how the company can save money.
 The process also allows managers to quickly see if employees went over budget and approve or disapprove purchase requests.